tfpauly/privacy-proxy/draft-private-access-tokens.md

 using the following values:

-- the key identifier from the configuration, keyID, with the corresponding KEM identified by kemID, the public key from the configuration, pkR, and;
+- the key identifier from the configuration, keyID, with the corresponding KEM identified by kemID, the public key from the configuration, pkI, and;
 - a selected combination of KDF, identified by kdfID, and AEAD, identified by aeadID.

 Beyond the key configuration inputs, Clients also require the AccessTokenRequest